-To ensure accountability to citizens, CABRO promotes best practices and guiding principles for public sector organizations, such as the taxpayer accountability principles (PDF) and the performance reporting principles for the public sector (PDF).
+To ensure accountability to citizens, CABRO promotes best practices and guiding principles for public sector organizations, including performance reporting principles for the public sector (PDF).

 CABRO develops and oversees policies, best practice guidelines and processes to enhance transparency, strengthen accountability and improve the effectiveness of public sector management.

 CABRO is also responsible for establishing best practice guidelines for appointees to public sector organizations and coordinating the B.C. public sector organization board appointment process.
 By acting as a central resource, they help raise the standards of good governance and ethical conduct for public sector organization boards.